kstenerud/safe-encoding/safe32-specification.md

 Safe32 Encoding
 ===============

-Safe32 provides a binary data encoding scheme that is safe to be input by humans, and safe to be passed through processing systems that expect human readable text.
+Safe32 is a binary data encoding scheme that is safe to be passed through processing systems expecting human readable text.

-It is especially useful for things requiring human input such as activation codes.

 ### Features:

- * Safe for use in JSON, SGML formats, source code strings, without escaping
+ * Safe for use in JSON, SGML formats, source code string literals, URLs, without escaping
- * Safe for use in URLs without escaping
  * Safe for use in filenames
  * Safe for use in formatted documents
  * Safe for use in legacy text processing systems
- * Support for length fields
+ * Alternate Form with Support for length fields
  * Useful for human input situations such as activation codes.
  * Easily confusable characters & digits are interchangeable.
  * Uppercase and lowercase characters are interchangeable.
- * Alternate form with prefixed length

 ### Advantages over base32: